fosslight/hub-guide-en/tips/1_common/5_warning_message/README.md

 ---

 # OSS Table Warning Message
-You can identify issues that need review through the Warning Message in the OSS Table.
+You can identify issues that need to be reviewed through the Warning Message in the OSS Table.

 ## Meaning of Warning Messages by Color
-- <span style="color:red"> Red </span>: Needs correction; review request or confirmation is not possible.
+- <span style="color:red"> Red </span>: Requires correction; review request or confirmation is not possible.
 Review and modify as necessary.
 - <span style="color:blue"> Blue </span>: Review request and confirmation are possible, but further review is required.
 Please check carefully.
-- <span style="color:grey"> Gray </span>: Informational message; no specific action is needed.
+- <span style="color:grey"> Gray </span>: Informational message; no specific action is required.

 ## Review Items According to Warning Messages